django-fluent/django-fluent-contents/docs/newplugins/rendering.rst

 * When the plugin output is dynamic set the :attr:`~fluent_contents.extensions.ContentPlugin.cache_output` to ``False``.
 * When the plugin output differs per :django:setting:`SITE_ID` only, set :attr:`~fluent_contents.extensions.ContentPlugin.cache_output_per_site` to ``True``.
-* When the plugin oputput differs per language, set :attr:`~fluent_contents.extensions.ContentPlugin.cache_output_per_language` to ``True``.
+* When the plugin output differs per language, set :attr:`~fluent_contents.extensions.ContentPlugin.cache_output_per_language` to ``True``.
+* When the output should be refreshed more often, change the :attr:`~fluent_contents.extensions.ContentPlugin.cache_timeout`.
-* The caching can be disabled entirely project-wide using the :ref:`FLUENT_CONTENTS_CACHE_OUTPUT` setting.
+* As last resort, the caching can be disabled entirely project-wide using the :ref:`FLUENT_CONTENTS_CACHE_OUTPUT` setting.
   This should be used temporary for development, or special circumstances only.

 Most plugins deliver exactly the same content for every request, hence the setting is tuned for speed by default.